JasianE/facebook_clone/README.md

 # MERN Facebook Clone

 A social media web application built using the **MERN stack** (MongoDB, Express, React, Node.js).
 This project implements features similar to Facebook, including user authentication, posts, comments, and likes.
+A project created for TheOdinProject! <-- The goat learning platform

 ---